kolchfa-aws/test-repo/test-spell.md

 ### This Is A Test.
 ## Of the emergency broadcast system

-To index documents (e.g., data) do this and this.
+To index documents (e.g. data) do this and this.
 And etc. this.